bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

     print(data)
 ```

-NOW: Make global variable which is a list called `position_estimate` and fill this in in the logging callback function with the x and y position.
+NOW: Make global variable which is a list called `position_estimate` and fill this in the logging callback function with the x and y position.
 The `data` is a dict structure.

 Just double check that everything has been implemented correctly and then run the script.
 You will see the same behavior as with the previous step but then with the position estimated printed at the same time.